inex/ixp-manager-docs-md/docs/features/ixf-export.md

 **Set Your IXP's Name / Country / etc**

 The third task is to ensure your IXP's details are correct in the IX-F export.

+You will most likely have nothing to do here as it would have been done on installation but this reference may prove useful if there are any issues.

 These are mostly set in the `.env` file (as well as some other places) and the following table shows how they get mapped to the IX-F Export:

 IX-F Export IXP Element   | How to Set in IXP Manager
 --------------------------|---------------------------------------------------------------